mihai-dulgheru/mssql-mcp-node/README.md

     },
     {
       "name": "get_table_schema",
-      "description": "Retrieve the schema of a specified table", "inputSchema": {
+      "description": "Retrieve the schema of a specified table (multi-database support)", "inputSchema": {
         "type": "object",
         "properties": {
           "table": {
             "type": "string",
             "description": "The name of the table"
+          },
+          "dbKey": {
+            "type": "string",
+            "description": "The database key to use (e.g., 'maindb', 'reportingdb', etc.).
+Optional in single-db mode."
           }
         },
         "required": ["table"]